 Support can be provided for motor skills such as getting dressed, playing games, and using the toilet.

-Montrose therapists are experienced in identifying sensory needs.
+Northcott therapists are experienced in identifying sensory needs.
 Some children need a lot of stimulation to be able to focus on a task, others can quickly become overwhelmed by stimulation.
 Getting this balance right is important especially in school or in the community.

 Starting kindy and prep is a step up for all children.
 For children with ASD, it can be quite overwhelming and distressing.
 Parents may be unsure how to support their child to succeed.
 For some families, it is only at this stage that they seek or receive a formal diagnosis of ASD.

-Montrose therapists can help families understand what to expect and work collaboratively with other therapists to achieve age-appropriate goals.
+Northcott therapists can help families understand what to expect and work collaboratively with other therapists to achieve age-appropriate goals.
 Support can also be provided to access NDIS funding.

 Starting school is a big milestone but it can also present new challenges as children experience a new environment.
 School routines, expectations, teachers etc also change over the school year and we understand that change can cause significant anxiety.
-Your Montrose therapist can support you to work through this and set children with autism up for the best start at school and for ongoing participation.
+Your Northcott therapist can support you to work through this and set children with autism up for the best start at school and for ongoing participation.
 School is also full of sensory stimulation and help from a therapist to make adjustments can mean children with ASD can learn and be comfortable.

 Queensland schools are resourced to provide additional support for students with disabilities.
 Your therapist can help engage with your school to facilitate meeting your needs and suggest necessary accommodations.